renovatebot/renovate/docs/development/issue_labeling.md

 - To learn about datasources, read the [Renovate docs on Datasources](https://docs.renovatebot.com/modules/datasource/).
 - To learn more about versioning, read the [Renovate docs on Versioning](https://docs.renovatebot.com/modules/versioning/).

+Most issues should have a label relating to either a platform, manager, datasource, versioning or worker topic.
 ## Label categories

 ### Type of issue